PrefectHQ/prefect-aws/docs/index.md

 The `prefect-aws` collection makes it easy to leverage the capabilities of AWS in your flows, featuring support for ECSTask, S3, Secrets Manager, Batch Job, and Client Waiter.

-Visit the full docs [here](https://PrefectHQ.github.io/prefect-aws).

 ## Getting Started

 ### Saving credentials to a block

-You will need to obtain AWS credentials in order to use `prefect-aws`.
+You will need an AWS account and credentials in order to use `prefect-aws`.

 1. Refer to the [AWS Configuration documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-creds) on how to retrieve your access key ID and secret access key
 2. Copy the access key ID and secret access key
-3. Create a short script, replacing the placeholders (or do so in the UI)
+3. Create a short script and replace the placeholders with your credential information and desired block name:

 ```python
 from prefect_aws import AwsCredentials